The Story of Hebrew, by Lewis Glinert. Princeton University Press. 296 pages. Hardcover $27.95.

 This book is a masterpiece that is likely to hold sway over the important and fascinating issues it discusses for many years to come.
 Jewish readers who enter this challenging space will find their understanding of Jewish identity mightily expanded.

-This review appears in the June 2017 issues of Federation Star (Jewish Federation of Collier County), L’Chayim (Jewish Federation of Lee and Charlotte Counties), and The Jewish News (Jewish Federation of Sarasota / Manatee).
+The essay appears in the January 2018 issues of the Federation Star (Jewish Federation of Greater Naples), L’Chayim (Jewish Federation of Lee and Charlotte Counties), and The Jewish News (Jewish Federation of Sarasota / Manatee).